DylnH/DE-Engineering-Capstone/README.md

 How much time do you anticipate each step will take (THIS IS IMPORTANT!)?
 ### Materials/Budget

-- Arduino Micro Controller
+- Arduino Pro Micro Controller 2x
-- Wires adn Breadboard
+- Wires and Breadboard
 - 3D printed Material
 - Acrylic
+- Mechanical Buttons
 -
 ### Deliverables
 What will you be turning at the end of the year?